 Well, one day at work it got to be too much.
 Actually, that’s how I felt every day at work, but this day was markedly different.
 This day would change the routine.
 I don’t exactly remember why I felt that way or what led me to write an email to myself that was my most desperate cry for help yet.
 I remember feeling like I was at rock-bottom that day.
 I had recently gotten into huge fights with two of my best friends who had done the most to try and see me through my condition, Aliza and Kelcy.
 I had lashed out at these two best friends by writing a vicious email to each of them that essentially let them know I was literally writing them out of my life for good.
 I was dumping them in the meanest spirit I could muster, effectively throwing away 16 years of dear friendship.

 Their response didn’t surprise me.
 They were very hurt but at the same time relieved.
 Just like me, my boss, my family, and anyone who had to spend any real time with me, they were also tired of coping with the ever-worsening condition I had deteriorated into.
 They were worn down by my vacillating between anger and desperation.
 They had grown tired of altering their plans and time for my sake, or rather for the sake of my OCD.
-At this stage, my OCD was fully in the driver’s seat and I was hog-tied to the fender, being dragged along whatever path my OCD was taking.
+At this stage, my OCD was fully in the driver’s seat and I was hog-tied to the fender, being dragged along whatever path my OCD took.

 I think it is because my OCD was now driving at mach speed toward a terrifying place that I felt I had no control over or ability to stop, that I was lashing out at my family and friends more than ever.
 I was screaming at the people dearest to me, but buried deep in the malicious mud I slung at them were desperate, muffled cries for help.
 The words I used toward them were extremely cruel, but they all contained the same hidden plea – PLEASE HELP ME!!!!!!!!!!!!!!!
 Of course they couldn’t have known that.
 I had taxed their patience and sentiment and was aggressively pushing them away at the same time.
 How could they not take some steps back if not walk away altogether?
 Like so many others in my life who had to deal with me, Aliza and Kelcy were tired and they needed some reprieve.
 My moment of harsh, uncontested anger afforded them that.
 They were done.